 1. Sandwood Bay

-Described by many as the most beautiful beach in the United Kingdom, the spectacular mile-long band of pink sand that enriches Sandwood Bay is considered to be one of the cleanest and most unspoilt beaches in Scotland.
+Sandwood Bay is described by many as the most beautiful beach in the United Kingdom.
+The spectacular mile-long band of pink sand that enriches this serene beach is considered to be one of the cleanest and most unspoiled beaches in Scotland.

 2. Camusdarach Beach